anj42/MusicVisualizer/README.md

 Simple web application to explore the possibilities provided by the three.js library.
 Sound will start to play and the construct will change it shapes when an mp3 file is dropped into the browser window.

+This work is a part of a learning process, not a complete product.